colbrydi/easybuild_local/README.md

 ## 1. Clone the Repository

-First, clone the repository to your local machine:
+First, clone the repository to your home directory on the HPCC:

 ```
 git clone https://github.com/colbrydi/easybuild_local.git